 Seawalls are a form of defense constructed in the coastal areas where the sea directly impacts landforms.
 The different types used today are a reflection of the forces they are meant to withstand, as well as their associated costs.
 However, problems may arise that would cause the wall to fail.
 Some of the problems that would cause the seawall to fail include:

-• Anchor Rod Deterioration
+1. Anchor Rod Deterioration

 Prolonged exposure to salt water and other elements can cause fasteners and anchor rods to deteriorate causing the seawall to fail.
 Warning signs for this include seawall misalignment and outward movement.

-• Seawall Cap Failure
+2. Seawall Cap Failure

 Exposure to saltwater and other elements for long periods of time can cause the steel used for reinforcing the concrete seawall cap to corrode, causing it to expand.
 This causes the development of cracks and as the steel continues to expand and corrode, cracks become larger eventually breaking off large pieces of the seawall cap.

-• Loss of Berm in Front of the Sea Wall/ Insufficient Panel Penetration
+3. Loss of Berm in Front of the Sea Wall/ Insufficient Panel Penetration

 This causes the wall to move outward at the bottom.
 Sheet wall piles can develop horizontal cracks due to excess loading.
 As a result the reinforcing steel is exposed to salt water, further weakening the sheet piles.
 At times, there may be a need to remove barnacles from sheet piles so as to expose cracks.

-• Poor Maintenance
+4. Poor Maintenance

 Seawalls require maintenance and upkeep to check for the above issues before they become greater issues.
 Lack of proper maintenance can result in corroding and decomposition of your wall.
 Call today for your evaluation

 Preventing Seawall Failure